Flex-Convolution (Million-Scale Point-Cloud Learning Beyond Grid-Worlds): Conclusion

 \section{Conclusion}

 We introduced a novel and natural extension to the traditional convolution, transposed convolution and max-pooling primitives for processing irregular point sets.
 The novel sparse operations work on the local neighborhood of each point, which is provided by indices to the $k$ nearest neighbors.
 Compared to 3D CNNs our approach can be extended to support even high-dimensional point sets easily.
 As the introduced layers behave very similar to convolution layers in networks designed for 2D image processing, we can leverage the full potential of already successful architectures.
 This is against recent trends in point cloud processing with highly specialized architectures which sometimes rely on hand-crafted input features, or heavy pre- and post-processing.
-We demonstrate state-of-the-art results on small synthetic data as well as large real-world datasets while processing millions of points concurrently and efficiently.
+We demonstrate state-of-the-art results on small synthetic data as well as large real-world datasets while processing millions of points concurrently and efficiently. \begin{flushright} { This work was supported by the DFG: SFB 1233, Robust Vision.} \end{flushright}